 - 1 teaspoon garlic powder

-This is a dry rub rib recipe, meaning sauce is served on the side at serving.
-My favorite is my Memphis Barbecue Sauce, but use the sauce you like.
+This is a dry rub rib recipe, meaning the sauce is served on the side at serving.
+My favorite is my Memphis Barbecue Sauce recipe, but use the sauce you like.

-Other common side dishes are baked beans, Macaroni Salad, Caprese Pasta Salad, Microwave Corn on the Cob, and Baked French fries.
-Serve with Old Fashioned Cornbread or Cornmeal Biscuits.
+Other typical side dishes are baked beans, Macaroni Salad, Caprese Pasta Salad, Microwave Corn on the Cob, and Baked French Fries.
+Serve with Old Fashioned Cornbread or Cornbread Biscuits.

 Store leftovers sealed airtight and refrigerated for 4 days or frozen for 4 months.

-Reheat, after thawing overnight in the refrigerator if frozen, in the oven on a rimmed tray sealed with aluminum foil (preferred), or in the microwave.
+If frozen, thaw overnight in the refrigerator.
+Reheat leftovers in the oven on a rimmed tray sealed with aluminum foil (preferred) or in the microwave.

-Pork ribs have a thin membrane on the back of each rack of ribs, which is the lining of the lung cavity.
-It does not have to be removed, but most experts want it removed (and I do, also.)
-I think you get more rub flavor if you remove it.
+Pork ribs have a thin membrane on the back of each rack, which is the lining of the lung cavity.
+It does not have to be removed, but most experts want it removed (and I do, too).
+Removing it increases the rub flavor.

 No, but some people do.
 It will interfere with smoking.
 But it will not interfere much with cooking time.
 I prefer to have the surface and rub exposed to the grill environment for good bark development.

-Maintaining a constant temperature in your oven is much easier than on a grill.
-So, you can cook in the oven with foil (Easy Oven Baked Baby Back Ribs) and finish on the grill if you want.
+Maintaining a constant temperature in an oven is much easier than on a grill.
+So, you can cook in the oven with foil (Oven-Baked Baby Back Ribs) and finish on the grill or a broiler.

 Back ribs are cut from the top/back part of the rib, where it meets the spine.
 They are called baby back since they are shorter than the other rib cuts.
-They will usually be 10-12 ribs that are 4-5 inches, give or take a little, and usually weigh 1 ½ to 2 pounds.
+They will usually be 10-12 ribs that are 4-5 inches, give or take a little, and typically weigh 1 ยฝ to 2 pounds.

 Ingredients